Driving Clean Assistance Program

 Please do not send CARB personally identifiable information - such as your address, income, or driver's license number - unless it is requested by CARB staff.

 The Driving Clean Assistance Program has launched statewide.
-Please click the link to view a downloadable PDF on the Clean Cars 4 All & Driving Clean Assistance Program Facts.
+Please visit Clean Cars 4 All & Driving Clean Assistance Program Fact Sheet for more information.

 What does it fund?